CircuitVerse/Blog/content/posts/Vedant_jain_final_report.md

 #### Notification Page

 Notification page for a respective user shows all the notification for the user logged in.
-You can mark a notification as read by clicking to it or you can click **mark_all_as_read** to mark all notifications as read.
+You can mark a notification as read by clicking to it, or you can click **mark_all_as_read** to mark all notifications as read.

 ![notification_2](/images/vedant_gsoc22/final_phase/notification_1.png)

 #### Challenges
-The noticed implementation was comparatively easy but the major challenge was to migrate the old data under the `activity_notifications` as both gem have different implementation, different schemas and methods.
+The noticed implementation was comparatively easy, but the major challenge was to migrate the old data under the `activity_notifications` as both gem have different implementation, different schemas and methods.
 So we finally made a data migration file in which we made a script to migrate the data from `notification` table to `noticed_notification` table.

 **PR**
 - [feat: noticed integration (Notification Page)](https://github.com/CircuitVerse/CircuitVerse/pull/3243)